ddz16/Preformer/README.md

 # Preformer

-This repository contains the pretrain code for the paper "Preformer: Predictive Transformer with Multi-Scale Segment-wise Correlations for Long-Term Time Series Forecasting”.
+This repository contains the pytorch code for the paper "Preformer: Predictive Transformer with Multi-Scale Segment-wise Correlations for Long-Term Time Series Forecasting”.

 # Model
 The core MSSC module: